 Spiro Sideris writes: To write understandable code, always ask the question of who your audience is.
 What level of experience do they have?
 What are the prerequisites they should know before reading this function?
 There are even differences in the semantics between programming languages, so knowing the best practices, and the language coding style, will ensure you are writing readable code for developers in that language.
 Writing Code Like a Mathematical Proof

 Sam Schillace writes: I was talking with the engineering team at Box about what I’ve learned along this journey, and what came out of that conversation were my personal engineering principals.
 These aren’t rules or engineering guidelines.
 They’re simply the principles that I pay attention to when I write and operate code.
 These include: Be paranoid.
 Don’t lie to the computer.
 Keep it simple.
 First rule of optimizing: don’t.
+Don’t just fix the bug; fix all possibility of it ever happening again.

 Every working programmer or software developer ought to have a large personal library of books they consider essential–these books are mine.
 My list started off being very language heavy (mostly Perl), but as I’ve gotten older (and gained more experience) I’ve gravitated towards broader topics in software development.
 Programming Languages C/C++ C++ Programming Language, The by Bjarne Stroustrup Clojure Programming Clojure by Alex Miller with Stuart Halloway and Aaron Bedra Perl Advanced Perl Programming by Simon Cozens Extending and Embedding Perl by Tim Jenness and Simon Cozens Higher Order Perl by Mark Jason Dominus Object Oriented Perl by Damian Conway Mastering Perl by Brian D.